Last Updated on August 8th, 2020

-Most people who have common acne on the nose, especially people who have brown skin tones and have acne on the nose, need to adjust their cleansing routine with the seasons.
-During the winter, the skin on the nose and forehead may be oily, but the skin on the cheeks and chin may be dry.
+Most people who have common acne, especially people who have acne on the nose, need to adjust their cleansing routine with the seasons. 🔆👃🏻☃️ During the winter, the skin on the nose and forehead may be oily, but the skin on the cheeks and chin may be dry.
 Cleanser should be left on the nose and forehead for about a minute, but on the rest of the face for just 30 seconds or so.
 During the summer, all the skin on the face may get oily.
-It’s a good time to use a light cleanser like Neutrogena glycerin bar on all the face during the summer, and to take extra care to keep hair care products off the nose and forehead.
+It’s a good time to use a light cleanser on all the face during the summer, and to take extra care to keep hair care products off the nose and forehead.

 Rosacea is caused by broken blood vessels.
 There is absolutely no way you can rub, scrub, or wash it away.
 In fact, the more pressure you put on the skin of your nose, the more likely it is to break out.
-Any kind of detergent cleanser and anything that makes your skin red—especially cinnamon oil—can make your nose break out in unsightly pimples that can become permanent bumps.
+For rosacea, mild cleansers are best.

 The nose is especially sensitive to sunburn.
-People who have rosacea often have the type of skin that never tans and always burns.
+People who have rosacea often have the type of skin that never tans and always burns, and needs protection from the sun.
 Unfortunately, most people who have this skin type are determined to get a tan to make their acne less noticeable, and venture out into midday sun to try to do it.
 The result is only more rosacea plus sunburn and wrinkles.
 Because sun exposure weakens the collagen around blood vessels, the more sun someone who has rosacea gets, the more pimples will break out, too.

 It is possible to have blackheads, whiteheads, and pimples caused by both common acne and rosacea at the same time on the nose.
-If this happens, it may be helpful to use a very mild cleanser like Aveeno Ultra-Calming Foaming Cleanser or Eucerin Redness Relief Soothing Cleanser in the morning, and the very mildest formulation of benzoyl peroxide you can find (absolutely no more than 2.5%) in the evening.
-Avoid sun exposure on your face, but take 1000 IU of vitamin D every day to make up for not getting enough sun for your skin to make its own vitamin E.
+If this happens, it may be helpful to use a very mild cleanser like Aveeno Ultra-Calming Foaming Cleanser or Eucerin Redness Relief Soothing Cleanser in the morning, 🌄💧🌛 and the very mildest formulation of benzoyl peroxide you can find in the evening.

 Intense pulsed light treatment (which is provided by a dermatologist) can get rid of enlarged vessels on your nose.
-The treatments cost US $400 to $600 each and are not covered by insurance.
-You may need up to 5 treatments.
-Once the enlarged vessels in your nose are shrunk, however, they never return.
+However, the treatments can be expensive, can have side effects, and are often not covered by insurance.